krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.09.06        - version 1.6.1 =
+* Fix               - Confirm that the JWT token used in frontend is the same as the one stored in backend when sending session updates to Avarda.

 = 2022.09.06        - version 1.6.0 =
 * Tweak             - Move update request to Avarda from ajax function to woocommerce_after_calculate_totals.
 * Tweak             - Improve request class logic.